 Species with declines close to these threshold values often change category between years.
-Discussion tables A1-A3 indicate six changes to the alerts since BirdTrends 2019, affecting six different species.
+Discussion tables A1-A3 indicate five changes to the alerts since BirdTrends 2020, affecting five different species.

-- For the amber-listed Meadow Pipit, the 51-year CBC/BBS decline for England now raises a high alert.
-The 25-year trend continues to raise a lower level alert. - The 25-year CBC/BBS UK decline for Marsh Tit now raises a lower alert, with the trend suggesting that the rate of decline may have slowed slightly.
-However, the 51-year CBC/BBS trend for this species continues to raise a high alert. - The amber-listed Dipper again raises formal lower level alerts, based on the 43-year WBS/WBBS trend.
-This species has raised a similar alert in previous reports but did not raise a formal alert in BirdTrends 2019 as the estimates were not statistically significant due to wide confidence intervals. - The 42-year WBS/WBBS trend for Little Grebe and the 51-year CBC/BBS trend for Garden Warbler again raise no formal alerts in this report.
-As for Dipper, both species have raised formal alerts in some of the recent BirdTrends reports but not in others, as the confidence intervals have changed and hence the estimates have not always been statistically significant. - The amber-listed Ovstercatcher is listed in Table A3 and raises a formal lower level alert as the 25-year decline now greater than 25%.
+- For the amber-listed Common Sandpiper, the 45-year WBS/WBBS decline now raises a high alert.
+The 25-year trend continues to raise a lower level alert. - The green-listed Swallow now raises a lower level alert for both the 25-year and the 53-year CBC/BBS trend, following a steep decline over the last ten years. - The green-listed Chaffinch has also experienced a steep short-term decline and now raises a lower level CBC/BBS alert over the 25-year period. - The 45-year WBS/WBBS trend for Little Grebe and the 25-year CBC/BBS trend for Garden Warbler again raise formal alerts (high alert and lower level alert respectively).
+Thes species have raised formal alerts in some of the recent BirdTrends reports for the longer-term and/or 25-year periods but not in others, as the confidence intervals have changed and hence the estimates have not always been statistically significant.